apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

   details.
 Defaults to false.

 * `tail_buffer` : The amount of memory buffer space allocated for holding freshly enqueued message.
 Defaults to `640k`.

 * `persistent` : If set to false, then the queue will not persistently store it's message.
 Defaults to true.

+* `message_group_graceful_handoff` : When set to true, the queue
+  will drain message group consumers of messages before allowing new messages to dispatched to messages groups which have been moved to a different consumer due to re-balancing.
+Defaults to true.

 * `round_robin` : Should the destination dispatch messages to consumers using round robin distribution strategy?
 Defaults to true.